lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 {: #fig-cmp-msg title="CMP Exchange with Nonce and Evidence."}

-If HTTP is used to transfer the NonceRequest and NonceResponse messages, the OPTIONAL \<operation> path segment defined in Section 3.6 of {{I-D.ietf-lamps-rfc4210bis}} MAY be used.
+If HTTP is used to transfer the NonceRequest and NonceResponse messages, the OPTIONAL \<operation> path segment defined in
+{{Section 3.6 of I-D.ietf-lamps-rfc4210bis}} MAY be used.

 ~~~
  +------------------------+-----------------+-------------------+